Where In Singapore To Indulge In The Best Burnt Cheesecake

 Keong Saik Bakery | 41 Keong Saik Road S(089146) | 6909 3199

 After a recent name change, this humble bakery that also works with the Singapore outpost of Tokyo's Haritts Donuts and Coffee serves up a range of popular confections.
 From fudge brownies and crinkle cookies to more inspired bakes, such as lemon-raspberry loaf and flavoured burnt cheesecakes.
 Of course, a hot item on the modest menu is it's version of the original crust-free burnt cheesecake, which uses three types of cream cheese from different countries (such as Japan, Australia and France) to achieve its signature blend and flavour profile.
 The texture appears creamy and less oozy.
-Currently only available via delivery.
-Visit its Instagram account and direct message for the latest menu and to place order.
+Creative alternatives include the Latte Burnt Cheescake, MSW Durian Burnt Cheesecake and a Strawberry Jam Drop variation.
+Visit its new website for the latest menu and to place an order.

 If you're not already a fan of its kaya burnt cheesecake—a balanced pairing of the coconut creaminess of kaya with velvety cream cheese—there's no better time to experience first hand what cheesecake lovers here are raving about.
 It's also a good opportunity to see how it fares against its version of the Basque burnt cheesecake.
 Both have a soft and creamy (but not gooey) centre, so it holds well and you can take your time to savour it.
-Its Bishan outlet remains closed until CB safety measures are eased, but you can still get food delivered (via its Balestier outlet).
+Cheesecake Care Packages are also available.
 Click here to place your order.